 Offered from AY2014/15, the Minor in Chinese Creative Writing aims to nurture students with an interest in writing in Chinese, providing them with opportunities to study various literary forms and writing techniques.
-The courses offered will cover areas in fiction, poetry, prose, playwriting and cross-media writing.
+The courses offered will cover areas in fiction, prose, poetry, playwriting, media writing and cross-media writing, etc.

 The School also partners the National Arts Council to run a Chinese creative writing residencies programme.
 Critically acclaimed writers, both local and international, work on a literary project of their own and teach creative writing courses in NTU.

 This course aims to broaden your knowledge of various genres in literature and techniques of creative writing, which includes fiction, prose and poetry, etc. You are required to produce writings of various themes and emphasis will be placed on the originality and creativity of the writer’s craft.
 Through reading and reviewing works by established writers and collaborative critical response, you will collectively explore the creative writing processes and develop your individual styles.